Set yourself up for success

 Scholarship source: University of Oxford

-• Eligibility: Up to 30 scholarships are available for applicants who are ordinarily resident in the United Kingdom, who are of Black or Mixed-Black ethnicity and who hold an offer for either a taught or research postgraduate degree, in the 2024–25 academic year, for any full or part-time graduate course at Oxford.
+• Eligibility: These scholarships are available for applicants who are ordinarily resident in the United Kingdom, who are of Black or Mixed Black ethnicity and who hold an offer for either a taught or research postgraduate degree, starting in the 2025–26 academic year.
+This includes all full-time and part-time DPhil and master’s courses.

-• Application process: To apply for the Black Academic Futures scholarships, all you have to do is submit your completed graduate course application, including ethnicity information, by the January deadline and you will automatically be considered.
+• Application process: To apply for the Black Academic Futures scholarships, all you have to do is submit your completed graduate course application, including ethnicity information, by either the December or January deadline (whichever is relevant for your course) and you will automatically be considered.
 You do not need to submit any additional documents and there is no separate scholarship application form for these awards.

 If you are eligible for these scholarships, you will be considered automatically regardless of which college (if any) you state as your preference on your graduate application form.
 However, some of these awards are only tenable at specific colleges and successful applicants will be transferred to the relevant college in order to take up the scholarship if applicable.
 Selection is expected to take place in May.